DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 ### If applicable: Will storage need change over time?

 In many cases the storage needs of a project will increase with project length.
-Taking this into consideration will help with budgeting.
+Taking this into consideration will help with budgeting and reducing expenses for storage space.
 Also in some cases there might be a need for temporary storage of intermediate results, which do not have to be stored for longer time-frames.

 ### Temporarily archiving of data sets (e.g. to tape)
 Temporarily archiving can be a great solution for your project if you produce very large data volumes or if the project is collecting data over a long period but will only be analysed later.
 Data that is